midtown-ai/glossary/glossary/b.md

    * "What is the cost?" and "Is it expensive?" have almost the same SEP_representation !

  See also [B], [Bidirectional Encoder Representations from Transformers]

+# Best Match 25 Retrieval Model
+# BM25 Retrieval Model

+ A widely used text [retrieval model] based on probabilistic [information retrieval] theory.
+It ranks documents based on term frequencies and inverse document frequencies, considering both the relevance and rarity of terms within a corpus.

+ See also [B], ...

 # BHuman Company